-You’ll earn a $150 bonus when you spend $500 on purchases in your first 3 months from account opening.
+You’ll earn a $200 bonus when you spend $500 on purchases in your first 3 months from account opening.
 And there’s no annual fee.
 Plus, during the first year, you’ll get 5% cash back on grocery store purchases (excluding Target and Walmart) on up to $12,000 spent.

 Even if you aren’t into traveling, Chase Freedom Unlimited® makes it easy to earn cash back on all of your daily purchases.
-Sure, you could earn more with its sibling card, Chase Freedom®, which offers 5% cash back on up to $1,500 in combined purchases in bonus categories each quarter you activate.
-But if you’re looking for a simple, no-fuss way to earn cash back at a competitive rate, this may be where your search ends.
+Sure, you could earn more with its sibling card, Chase Freedom Flex℠, which offers 5% cash back on up to $1,500 in combined purchases in bonus categories each quarter you activate.
+But if you’re looking for a simple way to earn cash back at a competitive rate, this may be where your search ends.

 From our partner